-Currently, all families of three and four year olds are entitled to up to 15 hours Early Years Free Entitlement (EYFE) per week, for up to 38 weeks of the year.
-From September 2017 working parents of three and four year olds will be eligible for an additional 15 hours a week childcare which is being referred to as 30 Hours Free Childcare.
+Working parents of three and four year olds are potentially eligible for an additional 15 hours a week childcare which is known as the 30 Hours Free Childcare.

 Children are eligible from the term following their 3rd birthday until they reach compulsory school age.